replayio/docs/src/app/basics/getting-started/inspect-replay/page.md

 ---
 title: Inspect your replay
-description: Once your recording is uploaded, you can inspect it with Replay DevTools.
+description: Once your replay is uploaded, you can inspect it with Replay DevTools.
 image: /images/recording_landing_page.png
 ---